jamie-sun/Calculator/README.md

 Personal project of a calculator application using C# and Windows Forms

 **Instructions**
-- download Windows Forms App (.NET Framework) on visual studio
+- prerequisites: Windows Forms App (.NET Framework)
-- open Calculator.sln
+- open "Calculator.sln" on visual studio
 - build and run